 - Shigella flexneri ATCC 12022—acetate negative (no growth or trace of growth)

 - With a straight inoculating needle, inoculate acetate slant lightly with isolates picked from the center of a well-isolated colony.
 Do not inoculate from a broth culture, because the growth will be too heavy and there are chances of carryover of media.

-- Incubate at 35oC for up to 7 days
+- Incubate aerobically at 35oC for up to 5 days

 - Observe a color change from green to blue along the slant.

 - Growth on the slant without an accompanying color change may indicate a positive test.
 However, if the agar does not turn blue on further incubation, the test should be repeated with less inoculum.

 - To avoid false-positive reactions, use a light inoculum to prevent the carryover of substances from previous media.